carbonplan/blog/posts/forest-offsets-firms.md

 ## Thanks

-CarbonPlan received grant support from [ESIP Lab](https://www.esipfed.org/lab) for this project.
+CarbonPlan received grant support from [ESIP Lab](https://www.esipfed.org/lab) for this project, which receives support from NASA, NOAA, and the USGS.